This article may contain compensated links. Please read disclaimer for more info.

 La Clusaz has 120km of pistes with magnificent views, but it is also an ideal spot for backcountry skiing, and there are even freeriding schools here.
 For après-ski (or non-skiers), La Clusaz has 10 bars and restaurants and 200 shops and services.

-Château de la Roche
+5. Château de la Roche

 Château de la Roche is one of the most beautiful castles in France, with a very picturesque setting.
-Located in the Loire department, on an island in the lake formed by the Villerest dam, this is a 13-century castle that went through a deep restoration in the Gothic style in the 1900s.
+Located in the Loire department, on an island in the lake formed by the Villerest dam, this is a 13th-century château that went through a deep restoration in the Gothic style in the 1900s.

 Dijon was home to the Dukes of Burgundy, and as such, it has a fascinating cultural and architectural heritage.
 The list of fun things to see and do in Dijon includes a visit to the Musée des Beaux-Arts (former Palace of the Dukes), the Old Town, and the Central Market.

 Nicknamed the Riviera of the French Alps, Aix-les-Bains is a beautiful small city and lakeside resort nestled between the mountains and the Lac du Bourget.
 Thanks to the city’s hot springs and thermal baths, Aix-les-Bains attracted international tourism looking for the benefits of the sulfur springs.
 Without the thermal baths, Aix-les-Bains would never have had a casino, a racecourse, or such beautiful private mansions!

 The city of Aix-les-Bains has some pretty sights and beautiful architecture.
 You can also enjoy a spa treatment at Chevalley Thermal Baths or one of the endless activities around Lac du Bourget, the biggest natural lake in France.

-Abbey of Hautecombe
+8. Abbey of Hautecombe

 Nestled at the foot of the Alps and surrounded by snow-capped peaks and lush forests, Grenoble is a vibrant city with many world-class art galleries perfect for a cultural day trip from Lyon.

-Another popular tourist attraction in the city is La Bastille, which is Grenoble’s clifftop fortress.
+Another popular tourist attraction in the city is La Bastille, Grenoble’s clifftop fortress.
 This historic construction dates back to the Middle Ages and, in the 1800s, was used to defend France against invasions from the Duchy of Savoy.

 La Bastille is reached by a steep hour-long climb or with a cable car.
 At the summit, you will be rewarded with spectacular views of the surrounding landscape.
 On days of good visibility, you can even see the tip of Mont Blanc! – Click here to buy your train tickets to Grenoble

-Gorges de la Loire – Monts du Forez
+10. Gorges de la Loire – Monts du Forez

 At the time of its construction, around 800, the Château de Grangent was standing on a rocky promontory 60 meters above the Loire River.
-The château dominated the gorges and offered an ideal point of surveillance over the surroundings.
+The Château dominated the gorges and offered an ideal surveillance point over the surroundings.

 With the construction of a dam in 1957, the former rocky promontory became a small island in a lake, the Lac de Grangent.
 Now offering a picturesque panorama to visitors, the ensemble is reminiscent of when the gorges were a strategic route between Forez and Velay.

 The drive from Lyon to Ile de Grangent takes 1 hour.
 Château de Grangent is overlooked by a larger castle, the Château d’Essalois.
-You can visit both castles and the medieval village of Saint-Victor-sur-Loire on a busy but memorable Lyon day trip.
+You can visit both castles and the medieval village of Saint-Victor-sur-Loire on a busy (but memorable) Lyon day trip.